AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/configuration-2.x.md

 2. [`MsalGuardConfiguration`](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-angular-v2/lib/msal-angular/src/msal.guard.config.ts): A set of options specifically for the Angular guard.
 3. [`MsalInterceptorConfiguration`](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-angular-v2/lib/msal-angular/src/msal.interceptor.config.ts): A set of options specifically for the Angular interceptor.

-An `authRequest` object can be specified on `MsalGuardConfiguration` and `MsalInterceptorConfiguration`.
-While scopes is the only required parameter, all other possible parameters for the request object can be found here: [`PopupRequest`](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-browser/modules/_src_request_popuprequest_.html) and [`RedirectRequest`](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-browser/modules/_src_request_redirectrequest_.html).
+An `authRequest` object can be specified on `MsalGuardConfiguration` and `MsalInterceptorConfiguration` to set additional options.
+This is an advanced featured that is not required.
+All possible parameters for the request object can be found here: [`PopupRequest`](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-browser/modules/_src_request_popuprequest_.html) and [`RedirectRequest`](https://azuread.github.io/microsoft-authentication-library-for-js/ref/msal-browser/modules/_src_request_redirectrequest_.html).

 ## MsalModule.forRoot